poblabs/sopel-quote/README.md

-sopel-quote
+sopel-quote (fork)
 ============

 A quote module for sopel, an irc bot written in python.
-Currently supports text file and sqlite for storage.
+This fork only supports MySQL as the datastore for IRC quotes.
+I used to run an eggdrop which used to use MySQL to store IRC quotes. sopel plus this module made the transition pretty easy!

+This is a somewhat custom module, so I've removed a lot of code I didn't need.
+I'm not saying it's clean code, but it works.

 ## getting started

-If you want to use a text file, put the following at the bottom of your default.cfg file:
+Add this to your default.cfg file:

     [quote]
-    datasource = file
+    datasource = mysql
-    filename = /path/to/whatever/file/you/want/to/use (optional)

-If you want to use sqlite (recommended), put the following at the bottom of your default.cfg file:

-    [quote]
-    datasource = sqlite
+    user = YOUR_USERNAME
-    filename = /path/to/whatever/file/you/want/to/use (optional)

-NOTE: filename does not end in '.txt' or '.db' or anything else. if you have it as 'file.txt', it will end up being saved (if datasource is 'file') as 'file.txt.txt'

-By default, quote data is separated by channel into different files.
-If you prefer to keep everything in just one file, use the following:

-    [quote]
-    datasource = ...
+    password = YOUR_PASSWORD
-    filename = ...
+    host = YOUR_HOST
-    onefile = True
+    database = YOUR_DATABASE

-Also, add 'quote' (without quotes) to the list of modules listed in 'enable' under '[core]'.
+The original sopel-quote project can be found here: https://github.com/gehsekky/sopel-quote